AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 The lecture begins promptly at nine, so please arrive on time.
 The research findings were published in a scientific journal last week.
 Students are encouraged to submit their essays before the deadline next Friday.
+Effective communication skills are essential for succuss in any professional field.
+She is optimistic that the team will meet the upcoming deadline.